Impact Recorders for Transformers Empower Accountability, Visibility, and Optimization

-- Put the monitor on the transformer: A logistics specialist usually puts the impact monitor into a steel box for protection and bolts it onto the transformer.
+- Mount the monitor to the transformer: A logistics specialist usually puts the impact monitor into a steel box for protection and bolts it onto the transformer.

 - Download the configuration and turn on the device.
-Press the iButton® on the face of the impact monitor to turn it on.
+Use the START iButton® to turn it on the impact monitor.
 Doing this before it’s moved enhances transparency and ensures that impacts are recorded throughout the mission.

 - Stop recording once the transformer is in its final position.
 Use the STOP iButton® to end the recording period.

 - Download the data.
-A field or service engineer can download the logger’s data using a USB cable and ShockLog software.
-Email the files to the project engineer for analysis.
+A field or service engineer can download the logger’s data using a USB cable and ShockLog software then email the files to the project engineer for analysis.